microsoft/CSS-Exchange/README.md

 GetVdirs - Collects the Virtual Directories of the environment.

+OrganizationConfig - Collects the Organization Configuraiton from the environment.

 TransportConfig - Collects the Transport Configuration from the Server.

 DefaultTransportLogging - Collects the default logging enabled on an out of the box Exchange Server.